cjsmith1541/Charles-Smith-Self-learning-Computer-Science/README.md

 # CSDIY
-A repository of self study in computer science.
+A repository of my self study in computer science.